palapala-app/palapala_pdf/README.md

 gem install palapala_pdf
 ```

-in IRB, load palapala and create a PDF from an HTML snippet:
+Inside IRB, load palapala and create a PDF from an HTML snippet:

 ```ruby
 require "palapala"